-The Trustees estimate restoration implementation for these preferred alternatives at approximately \$11.35 million, based on current project proposals and budgets.
+The Trustees estimate restoration implementation for these selected alternatives at approximately \$12.3 million, based on current project proposals and budgets.
 The Trustees will continue restoration in phases until all remaining restoration funds are exhausted.
-It is anticipated that some projects that were not retained for further analysis in this Draft RP/EA may be considered, and evaluated further, in future restoration phases.
+It is anticipated that some projects that were not retained for further analysis in this Final RP/EA may be considered, and evaluated further, in future restoration phases.